-- Articulate the current partnership of UCT Libraries with the research office as well as the role of the 1. research librarian in offering support to research - Elaborate on successful projects embarked on by the Libraries and Research Office that have informed 2.
-University management of key research collaborations that need to be explored - 3.
-Identify the key functionalities in the SciVal Spotlight Service to evaluate, establish and execute more informed research strategies for Universities - 4.
-Discuss the collaborative efforts of UCT Libraries and the Research Office that facilitate access to funding opportunities like those available on platforms such as Research Professional Africa - 5 Recommend key marketing strategies to create an awareness on campus regarding the funding opportunities and identifying potential research collaborations to researchers faculty
+- 1. Articulate the collaborative partnership of UCT Libraries with the Research Office as well as the role of the research librarian in offering support to research. - 2.
+Elaborate on successful projects embarked on by the Libraries and Research Office that have informed University management of key research collaborations that need to be explored. - 3.
+Identify the key functionalities in the SciVal Spotlight Service to evaluate, establish and execute more informed research strategies for Universities. - 4.
+Discuss the collaborative efforts of UCT Libraries and the Research Office that facilitate access to funding opportunities like those available on platforms such as Research Professional Africa. - 5.
+Recommend key marketing strategies to create awareness on campus regarding the funding opportunities and identifying potential research collaborations to researchers faculty.